Whey protein is the most used muscle building supplement today. But what is it exactly?

 The following 3 studies are just the tip of the iceberg.

-A study by Burke et al (2001) showed that consumption of whey protein did lead to higher lean mass gains and improved performance.
+A study by Burke et al. (1) showed that consumption of whey protein did lead to higher lean mass gains and improved performance.

-Tipton et al. (2004) demonstrated that the consumption of whey protein before or after weight lifting brought about a positive anabolic (muscle building) response.
+A study by Tipton et al. (2) demonstrated that the consumption of whey protein before or after weight lifting brought about a positive anabolic (muscle building) response.

-Borsheim et al (2004) also came to the same conclusion by comparing the effects of a post-workout drink of whey, carbohydrates and amino acids to just carbohydrate alone.
+A study by Borsheim et al. (3) also came to the same conclusion by comparing the effects of a post-workout drink of whey, carbohydrates and amino acids to just carbohydrate alone.
 The mixture of whey, carbohydrates and amino acids proved to stimulate more muscle protein synthesis.

 Types Of Whey Protein

 There are 3 types of whey protein: concentrate, isolate and hydrolysate.

 1. Concentrates: Whey protein concentrates are 29-89% protein by weight, but typically about 75% pure protein.
 They are low in fat and has the highest biological value (how readily protein is used in protein synthesis in cells).

 2. Isolates: Whey protein isolates are the purest form of whey you can find because fats and lactose are removed.
 To put a figure to it, it is typically 90+% pure protein.